evilpaper/hell-yes/README.md

 ## How I worked on this project
 - Inital design and graphical assets are made in Figma.
 Link ...
-- Task breakdown isbased on design and things that came up during development and testing.
+- Task breakdown based on design and things that came up during development and testing.
 - Each bigger block are developed in a feature branch.

 ## How to navigate this project